What is eye movement desensitisation and reprocessing (EMDR)?

 EMDR is characterised by specific techniques which aid in the process outlined above and distinguish EMDR from any other therapy.
 An EMDR therapist may employ bilateral stimulation techniques such as left-to-right eye movements, sounds or taps during EMDR therapy, to help distressing memories lose their intensity and become more like "ordinary" memories.
 Clients report that they feel better able to cope with traumatic memories as well as experiencing less stress and anxiety in general.

-Appropriate EMDR practitioners are fully qualified mental health professionals who have undertaken further training in EMDR.
+Appropriate EMDR practitioners are fully qualified mental health professionals who have undertaken further training in EMDR, and are members of the association EMDR UK & Ireland.

 Who benefits from eye movement desensitisation and reprocessing (EMDR)?